 - 5. Press a key on the ASCII terminal to allow the service processor to confirm the presence of the ASCII terminal. - 6.
 When the login display appears for the ASMI, enter admin for the user ID and password. - 7.
 Change the default password when you are prompted.
 You have completed the setup for an ASCII terminal, and have started the ASMI. - 8.
-Continue with "Completing server setup if you do not have an HMC" on page 30.
+Continue with "Completing server setup if you do not have a management console" on page 32.